FriendsAtDawn/lotv/content/en/de-otros-lados/infeccion.md

 It is because I have intensive dealings with all the courts and intensive dealings with only a handful of lawyers that I refer more to documents emanating from the courts than to those filed by colleagues.
 It is a question of frequency.

 I have never received an infected pdf uploaded by a colleague.
 In that sense, I don't know.
-Judisoft(TM) seems to have more control.
+Judisoft(TM) seems to have more control when someone upload a *pdf* from his *front-end*.
+However, all the files infected was coming from the source.

 ## Preliminaries.

 ### Are Judisoft files infected with viruses?

 It depends on what you mean by virus.
 It has suspicious or outright malicious code.
-But both I and more authoritative sites could give little information about it except that it "does something" and definitely takes up space in the traffic.
+But authoritative sites could give little information about it except that it "does something" and definitely takes up space in the traffic.

-TODO: I will copy an example below.
-There will be a link for the pdf and it's sums, you won't want to check it yourself.
-Instead, you will check the corresponding link from the analysis page.
+Folder containing the [original file and *timestamps*](https://bafybeiau7f4waqhoinfba5gci2ecd3hfqxjopoykvfi6cc4sgcmfihyiue.ipfs.nftstorage.link/) It is only there for testing purposes, if you want to open any *pdf*, it is better to open the original, which is at:[https://www.csj.gov.py/verificarDocumento/Default.aspx?c=cdecaech&o=b](https://www.csj.gov.py/verificarDocumento/Default.aspx?c=cdecaech&o=b).

+El análisis [hybrid-analisys.com](https://hybrid-analysis.com/sample/d9ceea207e9dd5a0040ca8db12357f4c4a3607520ad993fe057fe84e4f24a25a/65dbb8cb7eaf4029bd001d5a).
+Note that there are files that are labeled as "legitimate" Adobe resources.
+And there are others that are not, and there are others that are definitely, I repeat, "legitimate" programs.
+It's a mixed bag, sometimes difficult to follow, so patience is needed to read all the documents.

 ### Do they all have it, or even the vast majority?

-No, --- in my experience --- very few ```pdfs``` are infected, given the sheer volume of them.
+No, --- in my experience --- very few *pdfs* are infected, given the sheer volume of them.
 But it is not unreasonable to think that their number is growing.
 In fact, the file shown here as an example seems to have been duplicated in another file; although it came from a file containing a query of mine, it was attached to another list.
 As we know very little about how Judisoft(TM) works, this could be another kind of bug.

 ### Are they dangerous, should I be careful?